data-lessons/library-openrefine/setup.md

 ### Downloading the data

-You need to download [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file.
+You need to download [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file that will open in a new browser tab.
+Be sure to right click or control click in order to save the file.
 Make a note of the location you save the file.

 [template]: {{ site.workshop_repo }}